Once you have decided that you want a dog, you will need to consider what size or breed or mix you prefer.

 - Am I the right person and have the right environment for this dog breed?

 Let's briefly look at all of these areas individually.
-More insight is in the MYGERMANSHEPHERD PERIODICAL.
+As always, more insight is in the world-renowned MYGERMANSHEPHERD PERIODICAL.
+Today you may subscribe for free.

 Am I the right person and have the right environment for this dog breed?